Primordial black holes formation in inflationary $F(R)$ models with scalar fields

-In this paper, we propose the $F(R,\xi)$ gravity models, which unify inflation and PBH formation.
+In this paper, we propose the $F(R,\chi)$ gravity models, which unify inflation and PBH formation.
 Using the conformal transformation of the metric, we get the corresponding chiral cosmological model with two scalar fields.
 We have found such values of the model parameters, at which the model constructed is in a good agreement with the ACT observation data and is suitable for describing the formation of PBHs.
-The choice of the model parameters allow us to obtain black hole masses that are suitable for considering the resulting PBHs as dark matter candidates.
+The choice of the model parameters allows us to obtain such black hole masses that the resulting PBHs could be considered as dark matter candidates.

-Note that the choice of the potential $V_E(\phi,\chi)$ is not determined by a particle physics model, so this model can be considered a toy model.
-We hope that the proposed model will be useful for constructing more realistic models that unify inflation and PBH production, motivated by particle physics.
-For future investigations, it would be interesting to consider processes during and after inflation in the Jordan frame, generalizing the methods of slow-roll approximation construction proposed in~\cite{Pozdeeva:2025ied,Ketov:2025cqg} on models with a few scalar fields.
+We should note that the choice of the potential $V_E(\phi,\chi)$ is not determined by any specific particle physics model, so this model can be considered as a toy model.
+We hope that the proposed model will be useful in constructing more realistic models that unify inflation and PBH production and are based on particle physics.
+For further investigations, it would be interesting to consider processes during and after inflation in the Jordan frame, generalizing the methods of slow-roll approximation construction proposed in Refs.~\cite{Pozdeeva:2025ied,Ketov:2025cqg} to models with a few scalar fields.